laydinbakar/Computer_Programming_BTU/README.md

 ## Installation of Ubuntu
 ### Download
 In this course, we use the Ubuntu version of 20.04.5 LTS.
-You can download the version 20.04 LTS (Focal Fossa) for free from [this link](https://ubuntu.com/download/alternative-downloads), under `Past releases and other flavours` section.
+You can download the version 20.04 LTS (Focal Fossa) for free from [this link](https://ubuntu.com/download/alternative-downloads), under `Past releases and other flavours` section seed on the right bottom corner.

 ![001_alternative_version_button.jpg](./figures/001_alternative_version_button.jpg)